ModelTC/llmc/README.md

   ...

-This part is coming soon.🚀
+This part is coming soon🚀.

 ### Docs

-- [ ] End-to-end examples of compressing a model and then utilizing multiple backend , e.g., [Lightllm](https://github.com/ModelTC/lightllm), [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM), to infer.
+- [ ] End-to-end examples of compressing a model and then utilizing multiple backends , e.g., [Lightllm](https://github.com/ModelTC/lightllm), [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM), to infer.
 - [ ] Docs about ``special``  in ``quant`` part in [Configuration](#configuration) for different algorithms.
 - [ ] Docs about adding new algorithms by users themselves.

-More detailed Docs is coming soon.🚀
+More detailed Docs is coming soon🚀.

 ## Acknowledgments